-When Relix magazine announced the The Contribution’s debut record, Which Way World , and called them a “jamband supergroup,” they also recognized, “the band serves the songs first and foremost.”
+When Relix magazine announced the The Contribution’s debut record, Which Way World (2010), and called them a “jamband supergroup,” they also recognized, “the band serves the songs first and foremost.”
 Although the band is comprised of some of the scene’s heavy hitters, the first listen to their music reveals their love of 60s pop and soul coupled with their ability to flat-out shred.
-It’s is what makes the band appealing to music lovers from all walks of life and they are pleased to release tracks from their upcoming LoHi Records album, Wilderness and Space, one song at a time over the course of seven months, with full proceeds of each single going to a different non-profit with each track.
+It’s is what makes the band appealing to music lovers from all walks of life.
+In 2017 the band released seven tracks from their upcoming LoHi Records album, Wilderness and Space, with full proceeds from each single going to a different non-profit organization.

 The Contribution is the brainchild of Tim Carbone of Railroad Earth (violin, guitar, vocals) together with Phil Ferlino (keyboards, vocals) and Jeff Miller (guitar, vocals) of New Monsoon.
 Keith Moseley (String Cheese Incident), has been the bass player from the band’s inception along with vocalist Sheryl Renee (The Black Swan Singers).
-The drum chair has been occupied by Jason Hann (String Cheese Incident), Matt Butler (Everyone Orchestra), and currently Duane Trucks (Widespread Panic).
-Both Matt Butler and Duane Trucks appear on the band’s new record, Wilderness and Space.
+The drum chair was previously occupied by Matt Butler (Everyone Orchestra), and currently Duane Trucks (Widespread Panic) who both appear on the band’s new record.

-The first song will be released on February 17, 2017 and all proceeds will be donated to Rex Foundation.
-Consecutive songs will come out each month, each paired with its own art and a different non-profit partner.
+The first song was released in February, 2017 with all proceeds donated to Rex Foundation.
+Consecutive songs came out monthly, each paired with unique artwork and all proceeds benefitting a different non-profit partner.
 Others taking part include Conscious Alliance, HeadCount, and a handful of other organizations that support the arts, environment, and health.
-The full ten song album will be released on vinyl this Fall.
+The full ten-song album will come out on vinyl this Spring.

-Releasing records and touring is a cycle that is connected and a part of each member’s individual careers.
+Releasing records and touring is a cycle that is a part of each member’s individual careers.
 Initially conceived as a studio project that would play select live shows, the emphasis for The Contribution was always on writing and recording.
-Rather than releasing a full record with expectations of touring to support it, Carbone wanted to find a way to live up to the band’s name, which in itself provided the clue as to how, and this what they cooked up as a way to keep it going and give back in the process.
+Rather than releasing a full record with expectations of touring to support it, Carbone wanted to find a way to live up to the band’s name and this is what they cooked up to keep going and give back in the process.

 Press Contact: Erin Scholze erin(at)dreamspider.net